CANCER PREVENTION RECOMMENDATIONS

 As well as helping us avoid weight gain, activity itself can help to prevent cancer.
 Studies show that regular activity can help to keep hormone levels in check, which is important because having high levels of some hormones can increase your cancer risk.

-For maximum health benefits, scientists recommend that we aim for 60 minutes or more of moderate activity every day, or 30 minutes or more of vigorous activity.
+For maximum health benefits, scientists recommend that we aim for 150 minutes of moderate, or 75 minutes of vigorous, physical activity a week.

 Emerging research is showing that extended periods of inactivity – sitting at a computer, watching tv, etc. – increase many indicators for cancer risk.
 Break up your day by getting up and walking around a few minutes every hour.